IGNF/itowns-legacy/README.md

 ### Sample data

-You can test iTowns with a provided sample data set, courtesy of French IGN.
+You can test iTowns with a provided sample data set, courtesy of IGN.

 The sample data is here : https://github.com/iTowns/itowns-sample-data